ska-telescope/ska-sdp-wflow-mid-selfcal/docs/src/index.rst

 - See the :ref:`pipeline` page for details of the command-line arguments used to run it.

+- See the :ref:`additional_apps` page for information about the additional command-line apps that are included with the pipeline.

 - See the :ref:`example` page to show the results of a test-run of the pipeline using simulated SKA-Mid data.